jschreuder/Middle/README.rst

 and forward compatible with PSR-15 & PSR-17 through HTTP-Interop; aimed at PHP 7.0 or higher (probably 7.1+ once that's released).

-The reason I prefer to use middleware approach is because it is far more explicit in how the application works than (for example) event-based programming.
-When using events, the order in which the handlers are executed can get messy and very hard to debug.
-With decoration you'll still have to be mindful of the order in which you add Middlewares (as some may depend on others).
-But you'll always have a useful backtrace telling you where things went wrong.

 *Note: all examples use Zend Diactoros, but any PSR-7 compatible library will work as well.*